Christchurch, Dorset: History

-Some time in the early 12th century, a castle was built within the town.
-Originally a wooden fort built by Richard de Redvers, first cousin to King Henry I, it was rebuilt in stone by Baldwin de Redvers to resist King Stephen during the civil war with the Empress Matilda.
+Some time in the early 12th century, Christchurch Castle was built within the town.
+Originally a wooden fort built by Richard de Redvers, first cousin to King Henry I, it was rebuilt in stone by Baldwin de Redvers to resist King Stephen during the Anarchy.
 The castle again saw action during the Civil War of 1642–1651 when occupied by the Parliamentarians.
 Christchurch changed hands a number of times: originally under Royalist control, it was captured by Sir William Waller's Parliamentary army in 1644.
 Lord Goring briefly retook the town in 1645 but was obliged to withdraw and returned with a larger force days later and laid siege to the castle.
 However, the Parliamentarians withstood the siege and maintained their hold on the town.
 Fearing such a powerful stronghold might once again fall into Royalist hands, Cromwell ordered the castle to be destroyed in 1652.

 Although the fishing industry thrived in Christchurch, the importance of the harbour declined as it became inaccessible to vessels of a large draught.
 The harbour entrance was particularly troublesome with constantly shifting sandbars.
 In 1665 Edward Hyde, Earl of Clarendon, bought the Lordship of the Manor of Christchurch.
 As part of his plans to improve trade in the town, he attempted to resolve the problems with the harbour entrance by cutting a new one through the sandspit at the foot of Hengistbury Head.
 However, upon completion the new entrance repeatedly silted up and in 1703 a large storm damaged a groyne which blocked the entrance entirely.
 Over the following 150 years alternative schemes were proposed but none were ever taken up.

 Hart's Fusee Factory, built in 1845.
 The manufacture of fusee chains was an important industry in 19th-century Christchurch.